ChrisW-priv/PersonalVault/notes/Zettelkasten Note System.md

 ---
-title: Zettelkasten Note System
+categories: []
 date: 2025-03-13
 description: Note taking system focused on taking notes that relate to each other
 tags:
 - zettlekasten
+title: Zettelkasten Note System
 ---

 Files are separated into 3 main sections: